Benchmark: Ghostty builds 3-27x faster on Avrea than GitHub Actions

 A no-cache Ghostty build compiles Zig, builds system libraries, and links the final binary.
 CPU-heavy but also dependency-dense: many small builds, lots of filesystem operations for staging and linking.

 On a 2 vCPU runner, Avrea clocks roughly 6,500 sysbench events/sec single-core.
 GitHub does around 3,670.
 Disk is a wider gap: 4 GB/s vs 220 MB/s on writes.
-Hardware carries the 2.9x on its own.
+Hardware alone gives the 2.9x speedup.

 Nix's binary cache is content-addressed: if the inputs haven't changed, the derivation's output already exists somewhere, named by its hash.
 A cached build becomes: resolve the graph, read or fetch the cached outputs, done.

-Avrea's binary cache sits on the same infrastructure as the runners.
-“Fetch” is a read from local NVMe.
+Avrea's cache is fast.
+"Fetch" is a read from this co-located storage.
 That's how the Ghostty build goes from 10 minutes to 23 seconds without the compiler running at all.

 Nix's caching model stores whole-derivation outputs rather than single compile units, which is why the warm number drops so hard.
-If you're running Nix in CI without a binary cache, that's the gap you're leaving on the table.
+If you're running Nix in CI without a cache like Avrea has you are missing out.

 Other benchmarks in this series